membraneframework-labs/membrane_videoroom/README.md

 ### To run:

-**IMPORTANT** If you intend to use TLS remember that setting paths in `.env` file is not enough.
+**IMPORTANT** If you intend to use TLS remember that setting paths in the `.env` file is not enough.
 Those paths will be used inside the docker container therefore besides setting env variables you will need to mount those paths to the docker container on your own.
+You can do it by adding `-v` flag with proper paths to `docker` command.

 Default environmental variables are available in `.env` file.
 To run Membrane Videoroom, firstly you have to set up integrated TURNs environments.
 You can add these 2 lines to `.env` file and add `--env-file .env` flag to `docker` command or set envionment variables omitting `.env` file with `-e` flag, as in examples below
 ```bash